-Summary: Today Aachen is known mostly for the Cathedral of Charlemagne, but it was once better known for its resplendent baths and Baroque cityscape.
+Summary: Today, Aachen is known chiefly for the Cathedral of Charlemagne, but it was once better known for its resplendent baths and Baroque cityscape.

 If you are still unsure if Aachen is worth visiting, you can see my opinion in the article:

 ★★★★ Summary: Depending on your interest in history, you will spend two hours or two days here.
 Aachen is a premier…

 Travelling Around Aachen

 Aachen is an accessible city to walk around, so there will be little need to drive or take public transport.
 However, walking may be challenging as there will be little to see between destinations.
 To help you plan your trip, let’s look at what there is to see in Aachen.